schmidt-jake/accrued-wages-interest/README.md

 - Ha, this was fun!
 - Try to work slightly less towards the start of your pay period than towards the end, due to the extra discounting factor.
 Lol.
-- Negotiate with your boss to get paid more frequently? 🤷‍♀️
+- Negotiate to get paid more frequently? 🤷‍♀️